Promoting Volunteerism in Older Americans Act Programs

 Each year, more than 10 million people receive services under the Older Americans Act.
 Delivery of these services largely depends on the efforts of volunteers who:

 - Assist at group meal sites and delivering meals to homebound older adults;

 - Escort and transport older adults to health care services;

-- Repair and weatherize the homes of low-income and frail older persons;
+- Repair and weatherize the homes of low-income and frail older adults;

 - Counsel in a variety of areas including health, nutrition, legal matters, and financial concerns; and

-- Serve as nursing home ombudsmen to help ensure the safety and well-being of residents in long-term care facilities.
+- Serve as long-term care ombudsmen to help ensure the safety and well-being of residents in nursing homes, assisted living, and other facilities.

 AoA is working to support the use of volunteers in OAA programs and to provide expanded opportunities for older adults and others to get involved in their communities.
 Current AoA efforts include coordination with the Corporation for National and Community Service and support for the National Resource Center for Engaging Older Adults.

 Promoting Civic Engagement for People with Disabilities and Their Families